-1) Provide support in every way possible to all families during the COVID-19 pandemic.
+1)Provide support in every way possible to all families during the COVID-19 pandemic.
 Some supports include PPE distribution to families and service providers, adapt service delivery according to new guidelines, collect information related to incidence of infection among consumers and family members.

-- 2) Continue to hold bi-weekly virtual community meetings led by RCEB's Executive Director to provide updates and current information.
-A Q&A segment is at the core of these community biweekly events - 3) Continue enhancing use of social media to reach out to all families including virtual meetings, email, Facebook and others - 4) Continue working with diverse stakeholders to address racial inequities at all levels in the RCEB community - 5) Continue to work with diverse stakeholders to address the digital divide.
-This includes addressing accessibility to internet, access to devices and education to navigate online resources. - 6) Continue to hold bi-monthly Diversity and Equity committee meetings of the Board of Directors.
+2) Continue to hold bi-weekly virtual community meetings led by RCEB's Executive Director to provide updates and current information.
+A Q&A segment is at the core of these community biweekly events.

+3) Continue enhancing use of social media to reach out to all families including virtual meetings, email, Facebook and others.

+4)Continue working with diverse stakeholders to address racial inequities at all levels in the RCEB community.

+5) Continue to work with diverse stakeholders to address the digital divide.
+This includes addressing accessibility to internet, access to devices and education to navigate online resources.

+6) Continue to hold bi-monthly Diversity and Equity committee meetings of the Board of Directors.
 These meetings regularly include 15-20 individuals representing the RCEB Board, staff, community partners, and service providers.
-This group serves as a way to get input on potential activities and to plan for outreach to our community. - 7) Continue to employ staff who are bilingual to serve our consumers and families who are monolingual.
+This group serves as a way to get input on potential activities and to plan for outreach to our community.

+7) Continue to employ staff who are bilingual to serve our consumers and families who are monolingual.
 Continue to use one contract delegate case management agency to provide case management to consumers and families who are monolingual Spanish speaking.
-RCEB is not always able to identify trainers who speak multiple languages and will plan to request funding for translation headsets so that more languages can benefit from simultaneous translation. - 8) Support conferences and other events in our community which provide education and information about regional center services to our diverse community in multiple languages.
+RCEB is not always able to identify trainers who speak multiple languages and will plan to request funding for translation headsets so that more languages can benefit from simultaneous translation.

+8) Support conferences and other events in our community which provide education and information about regional center services to our diverse community in multiple languages.
 RCEB has historically supported Congreso Familiar in our Spanish speaking community.
-RCEB participates in the planning and implementation of additional events to support diverse communities. - 9) The purchase of service expenditures in Early Start vary by ethnicity and primary language.
+RCEB participates in the planning and implementation of additional events to support diverse communities.

+9) The purchase of service expenditures in Early Start vary by ethnicity and primary language.
 Within those identifying as Asian and white, overall expenses are highest.
-There are certain language groups who have lower expenditures including those who are Spanish speaking, Cantonese speaking, and Mandarin speaking.
-We would like to be able to provide startup funding for a provider who can serve these monolingual families to provide Early Start services in their natural environments in the family's language. - 10) Continue to increase the availability of materials in multiple languages and multiple modalities to explain potential services and the individual program plan/individual family service plan.
-This is an area in which we plan to develop materials on what services are available targeted at this concern. - 11) Continue to update the RCEB website to make it easier to obtain information both on RCEB and community resources.
+There are certain language groups who have lower expenditures including those who are Spanish speaking,

+Cantonese speaking, and Mandarin speaking.
+We would like to be able to provide startup funding for a provider who can serve these monolingual families to provide Early Start services in their natural environments in the family's language.

+10) Continue to increase the availability of materials in multiple languages and multiple modalities to explain potential services and the individual program plan/individual family service plan.
+We intend to seek funding for more efforts for all ages.

+11) Continue to update the RCEB website to make it easier to obtain information both on RCEB and community resources.
 Our website is now easily accessible on smart phones.
 During a number of our diversity and equity meetings, there has been discussion of the importance of increasing the use of text messaging and other hand held device communication methods.

-- 12) Continue to actively work with community agencies to ensure that information and education on self-determination is provided to a broad range of communities.
-Self-determination may be a mechanism for individuals to access alternative services that are culturally and linguistically congruent. - 13) Continual to encourage the development of Residential and or ILS type services that are culturally and linguistically congruent in new communities. - 14) Continue efforts to address disparities that result from geographical isolation, especially in East and Far East Contra Costa County - 15)Continue to work with service provider to make Family Home services available to consumers who communicate in ASL as well as to consumers who speak Vietnamese and Cantonese - 16) Specifically look at bias in the policies/practices of the regional center and how these may impact services.
-Consider updates to policies and procedures and training for staff.
+12) Continue to actively work with community agencies to ensure that information and education on self-determination is provided to a broad range of communities.
+Self-determination may be a mechanism for individuals to access alternative services that are culturally and linguistically congruent.

+13) Development of Residential and or ILS type services that are culturally and linguistically congruent in new communities.

+14) Continue efforts to address disparities that result from geographical isolation, especially in East and Far East Contra Costa County.

+15)Continue to work with service provider to make Family Home services available to consumers who communicate in ASL as well as to consumers who speak Vietnamese and Cantonese.